-The CRP shall specify how the Permittees will solicit comments from communities and interested members of the public annually concerning how they may be made better informed of the issues related to this Permit.
+The CRP shall specify how the Permittees will solicit comments from interested parties annually concerning how they may be made better informed of the issues related to this Permit.
 The CRP shall specify that the Permittees will annually post on the WIPP Home Page a compilation of all such comments, including any statements of disagreement, with the approval of those entities in a manner set forth in the CRP.